Avoid Accidents with Thanksgiving Day Safety Tips

 - Matches and utility lighters should be kept out of children’s reach, preferably locked in a cabinet.

 - Avoid leaving children in rooms with burning candles.
-Use of candles is not suggested.
+The use of candles is not suggested.

 - Test smoke alarms before the event by pushing the test button.